syncfusion-content/windowsforms-docs/WindowsForms/folderbrowser/Getting-Started.md

 ## Create a project

-Create a new Windows Forms project in Visual Studio to display the FolderBrowser with functionalities.
+Create a new Windows Forms project in Visual Studio to select the a folder using the FolderBrowser control.

 ## Add control through designer